-• Existing Boy Scouts create invitations at a troop meeting prior to the event and hand deliver them to their friends and classmates the week before the recruiting event.
-A special incentive is available this year- a free pocket knife for the recruiter and the new recruit (see flier on page 16).
+• Existing Scouts BSA units create invitations at a troop meeting prior to the event and hand deliver them to their friends and classmates the week before the recruiting event.
+A special incentive is available this year - a free pocket knife for the recruiter and the new recruit (see flier on page 16).